 They constantly come top of intelligence tests, and then their actions when it comes to working, herding, and learning new tricks backs up those tests.

 They are also exceptionally loyal and obedient.
-There is also always a willingness to please you, as can be seen by the way in which they are always willing to interact.
+There is also always a willingness to please you, as can be seen by how they are always willing to interact.